If you’ve been using a grill or a smoker for a while, you’ve probably noticed it started to deteriorate.

 Stainless steel and enamel-coated grills don’t need to be repainted.
 They are usually done in black paint, and the worst thing that happens to black paint isn’t rust but oxidization.
 You’ll know your BBQ grill has oxidized if it looks ashy and dull.

-Finally, once you’re done cleaning and the grill surface is dry, coat the grill with cooking oil.
+Finally, coat the grill with cooking oil once you're done cleaning, and the grill surface is dry.
 This seals the surface and makes your grill or smoker look better for longer.

 Step-By-Step Guide on Painting a Grill or Smoker